Exploring the Salkantay Trek: An In-Depth Guide

 It’s cold—pretty freezing.
 Depending on the season, you can travel the Salkantay road and experience “the first night of Salkantay.”

 However, the night and early morning temperatures will drop below freezing for at least the first two days of the Salkantay route.
-During the day, it will be warm enough to enter the forest in the Amazon region of Machu Picchu.
+During the day, it will be warm enough to enter the Amazon rainforest near Machu Picchu.

 What is the best time to hike the Salkantay Trek in Peru?